SharonIvy/Hero-Squad/README.md

   You need the following installed on your machine
   - Java
   - Java Development Kit(JDK)
+  - Maven
+  - Gradle
+  - An IDE - IntelliJ
-  To confirm run the following commands on your Linux command line:
+  To confirm, run the following commands on your Linux command line:
   ```
   $ java -version
+  $ mvn --version
+  $ gradle --version
   ```

 ## Project Demo: